rlennon/AutismITResources/AutismSecurity.md

-security is essential for pople with autism as some may not be able to identify potentail security threats.
+security is essential for people with autism as some may not be able to identify potentail security threats.
 Two teir identifications that contacts their phone when logging in may be a good solution to this.